rjclancy/spring-professional-5-study-quide/index.md

 Starters are a set of convenient dependency descriptors that you can include in your application
 ### Spring Boot supports both properties and YML files.
 Would you recognize and understand them if you saw them?
 ### Can you control logging with Spring Boot?
 How?
 ### Where does Spring Boot look for property file by default?
+By default, Spring searches for the property files at the root.
+If we have to specify a particular folder we can provide the location via searchPaths.

 ### How do you define profile specific property files?
 ### How do you access the properties defined in the property files?
 ### What properties do you have to define in order to configure external MySQL?